-Detailed information on how the Group's equity investment portfolio is broken down based on purchase reasons are described in chapter V point No 7 "Group's equity investments" of the Report on Activities of the Capital Group of Bank Handlowy w Warszawie S.A. for 2009.
+Detailed information on how the Group's equity investment portfolio is broken down based on purchase reasons are described in chapter V point No 7 "Equity investments" of the Report on Activities of the Capital Group of Bank Handlowy w Warszawie S.A. for 2010.

-A description of accounting techniques applied as well as capital commitments valuation methodologies is in explanatory note 2 "Significant accounting policies" to the consolidated financial report of the Capital Group of Bank Handlowy w Warszawie S.A. for the period ending 31 December 2009.
+A description of accounting techniques applied as well as capital commitments valuation methodologies is in explanatory note 2 "Significant accounting policies" to the consolidated financial report of the Capital Group of Bank Handlowy w Warszawie S.A. for the period ending 31 December 2010.